How to Prepare Your Digital Devices for a Storm

 If power is out for an extended period, your vehicle could be a valuable source of energy for your mobile devices.
 It’s a great way to stay connected during a storm whether you need to evacuate or not

-Update your apps.
+Update your existing apps.

 Check weather and emergency-related mobile apps on your digital devices to make sure they're up-to-date and functioning.
 Check them again when you receive news that a storm may be approaching.